Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Conclusion and Future Work

-This paper has proposed a two-level BP-free training approach to train real-size physics-informed neural networks (PINNs) on optical computing hardware.
+Motivated by the growing need for ultra-fast training accelerators to support physics-aware decision making and control in physical AI and digital twins, this paper has proposed a two-level BP-free approach to train real-size physics-informed neural networks (PINNs) on optical computing hardware.
 Specifically, our method integrates a sparse-grid Stein derivative estimator to avoid BP in loss evaluation and a tensor-compressed ZO optimization to avoid BP in model parameter update.
-The tensor-compressed ZO optimization can simultaneously reduce the ZO gradient variance and model parameters, thus scaling up optical training to real-size PINNs with hundreds of neurons per layer.
-We have further designed the BP-free training on an integrated photonic platform.
+The tensor-compressed ZO optimization can simultaneously reduce the ZO gradient variance and model parameters, thus scaling up optical training to real-size PINNs with hundreds of neurons per layer, which is much larger than existing photonic AI hardware.
+We have further presented an integrated photonic implementation and conducted comprehensive pre-silicon performance evaluations.
 Our approach has successfully solved various PDE benchmarks with the smallest relative error compared with existing photonic on-chip training protocols.
-Future studies of variance reduction can help narrow the performance gap between ZO training and FO training.
-Our tensor-compressed BP-free training method is not restricted to PINNs.
-It can be easily extended to other applications on photonic and other types of edge platform where the hardware cost to implement BP is not feasible.
-We refer the reader to Appendix \ref{apdx:Broader Impacts} for a discussion and additional results on the broader impacts.